-This article reviews the design of swappable batteries.
+This article reviews and looks at designing swappable batteries.
 When plug-in charging is replaced with swapping, it leads to some non-obvious differences.
 Through the prism of practical situations, the readers can understand what is important in designing swappable batteries including the development of its concept, choosing the optimal form factor, and working out external parts and battery management systems (BMS).
 Meanwhile, swappable and fixed batteries share essentially one inner design, so we aren’t looking at it.

 Disclaimer: This article is written by a technology journalist rather than an engineer, so I plead to forgive my arbitrary use of terminology.
 Please contact me if you notice a factual error.